adityapandey23/logging-system/README.md

 mvn test
 ```

-## 📝 License

-This project is available for educational and personal use.

 ---

 **Note**: The examples in [`App.java`](src/main/java/tech/thedumbdev/App.java) are intentionally commented out.
 Uncomment the desired example block and replace placeholder AWS credentials with real values before running.